 If you are reading this post, you probably already know about the importance of self-love.
-If you don’t and want to know more, you can first read my other post, where I share Tips for practising self-love.
-Because in this post, I will focus more on the inner critic and how you can change it to your inner best friend.
+If you don’t and want to know more, you can first read my other post, where I share Tips for practicing self love.
+Because in this post, I will focus more on the inner critic and how you can change it to your inner best friend by using my self love journaling tips.

 The inner critic can cause many problems.
 It stops us from taking action.
 Sometimes the influence of the inner critic is very obvious.
 For example, when you notice how you criticize yourself.
 You tell yourself things like: “You are not good enough, you are stupid, you will never archive it, you can’t do this”, or other similar inner dialogues.